Why Community Is a Clinical Intervention for Therapists

 You are welcome to:

-• Join even if you didn’t complete the reading
+• Join even if you didn’t complete all the reading

 • Read at your own pace